bUnit-dev/bUnit/docs/site/docs/providing-input/root-render-tree.md

 > [!NOTE]
 > The call to [`Add`](xref:Bunit.Rendering.RootRenderTree.Add``1(System.Action{Bunit.ComponentParameterCollectionBuilder{``0}})) can be done in a common setup method, outside the context of the test method listed here, for easy re-use between tests.

-## Add Only if Not Already in Root Render Tree
+## Add only if not already in root render tree

 Sometimes common test setup logic exists outside the test class, perhaps abstracted away in other libraries.
 In those cases, the [`TryAdd`](xref:Bunit.Rendering.RootRenderTree.TryAdd``1(System.Action{Bunit.ComponentParameterCollectionBuilder{``0}})) method can be used to a components to the render tree, _only if_ it has not already been added. [`TryAdd`](xref:Bunit.Rendering.RootRenderTree.TryAdd``1(System.Action{Bunit.ComponentParameterCollectionBuilder{``0}})) returns true if the component was added, false otherwise.